Comparison Between Angular 9 Vs Angular 10

 New options for 'providedIn'

-In this angular 9 feature, we get certain options while creating services in Angular. for e. g
+In this angular 9 feature, we get certain options while creating services in Angular.

-- platform— The providedIn: 'platform' that makes the service accessible in a special single platform, is shared by all applications on the page
+- Platform— The providedIn: 'platform' that makes the service accessible in a special single platform, is shared by all applications on the page

-- any— It helps to provide a unique case in every module, imparting the token
+- Any— It helps to provide a unique case in every module, imparting the token

 IDE and Language Service Improvements